varemenos/veJSTools/README.md

 veJSTools
 =========

-veJSTools a library of various tools used in tools.adonisk.com
+vejstools is a CLI tool that uses the veJSTools-lib library